-Old, bad blood boils over as Johnson County Supervisor lashes out
+Old, bad blood boils over as Johnson County supervisor lashes out

 Documents show Johnson County Supervisor Royceann Porter is pressuring Iowa City officials to investigate, and even reconsider honoring, a contract with fellow Supervisor V Fixmer-Oraiz’s private consulting firm.

-IPR News obtained a message Porter sent from her government email address last Thursday.
-It was addressed to Iowa City leaders and called for a review of Fixmer-Oraiz’s work facilitating the city’s Truth and Reconciliation Commission, or TRC.
+IPR News obtained a message Porter sent from her government email address last Thursday that was addressed to Iowa City leaders.
+The message called for a review of Fixmer-Oraiz’s work facilitating the city’s Truth and Reconciliation Commission, or TRC.
 In May, the Iowa City City Council approved a $402,700 proposal for four groups to facilitate the work of the TRC.
 One of them was Astig Planning, Fixmer-Oraiz’s consulting firm.

 In the email to Iowa City officials, Porter accused Fixmer-Oraiz of disrupting and harming county board proceedings and raised questions about their judgment.
 Porter further accused Fixmer-Oraiz of a conflict of interest, saying being a county supervisor and a contracted facilitator with the city raises questions about their “personal biases.”